-Make your app available for users with hearing, seeing and other disabilities.
+Make your shopping app design available for users with hearing, seeing, and other disabilities.
 For example, consider color blindness.
 A lot of people suffer from the inability to distinguish between red and green.
 These are the most common colors used for error and success messages.
 A good idea will be to add a separate icon that indicates this.

 Boost app engagement keeping your communication via push notifications personal.
 Also, use the device location wisely to provide timely information to users.